kasper-piskorski/docs/pages/documentation/3-core-api/advanced-schema-definition.md

 ```

 The above schema is valid and will allow us to model our data.
 However, there are a lot of duplicate definitions.
-For example, an actor should be able to star in anything (ideally) a movie, a tv show, a theater production etc . . .
-Furthermore, there is a lot of contextual overlap between movies and TV shows.
+For example, an actor should be able to star in anything (ideally) a film, a tv show, a theatre production etc.  Furthermore, there is a lot of contextual overlap between films and TV shows.
-Ideally we should be able to do so and with Mindmaps we can.

-Subclassing allows us to define things which fall into categories and sub categories.
+A more sophisticated approach uses subclassing, which allows us to define things that fall into categories and sub categories.
-This allows us to create a deep object orientated schema where the rules of the super class provide additional functionality to the sub classes.
+We can create a deep object-orientated schema where the rules of the super class provide additional functionality to the sub classes.

-Lets convert our above schema into a more expressive.
+Lets convert our schema into something that is more expressive.

-1. Movies and Tv Show are similar so we should have a super category to represent both:
+Films and TV shows are similar so we should have a super category to represent both:

 ```java
 EntityType person = mindmapsTransaction.putEntityType("Person");